Files

 Introduction

 FME can automate the extraction of AutoCAD block attribute data.
-AutoCAD blocks have the ability to contain attribute (data) information.
+AutoCAD blocks can contain attribute (data) information.
 In AutoCAD, when a block with attribute definition(s) is inserted, the user is prompted to type in data.
-To edit blocks within AutoCAD, users are presented with a block attribute editing form (AutoCAD block attributes displayed in AutoCAD image below).
-Each entity in AutoCAD has a unique unchangeable handle that can be used as a unique ID.
-Tracking the AutoCAD block handle information – in combination with the drawing name – allows for tracking and updating drawing data in a database.
+To edit blocks within AutoCAD, users are presented with a block attribute editing form (AutoCAD block attributes displayed in the AutoCAD image below).
+Each entity in AutoCAD has a unique, unchangeable handle that can be used as a unique ID.
+Tracking the AutoCAD block handle information, combined with the drawing name, allows tracking and updating drawing data in a database.

-This article will demonstrate how to extract AutoCAD Block "Tags" and "Values" - stored as block attributes - in an AutoCAD DWG using FME.
-Extracted attributes are then saved to an Excel spreadsheet.
-The example is of interest to users that need to extract AutoCAD block attribute information.
-Using FME, extracted block attribute values can be used in GIS, and database systems.
+This article will demonstrate how to extract AutoCAD Block "Tags" and "Values"—stored as block attributes—in an AutoCAD DWG using FME.
+The extracted attributes are then saved to an Excel spreadsheet.
+The example is of interest to users who need to extract AutoCAD block attribute information.
+Using FME, extracted block attribute values can be used in GIS and database systems.

 Downloads